MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-cluster-rhel.md

 To create the availability group resource, set properties as follows:

 - **clone-max**: Number of AG replicas, including primary.
 For example, if you have one primary and one secondary, set this to 2.
+Default is number of nodes in the cluster.
-- **clone-node-max**: Number of secondaries.
-For example, if you have one primary and one secondary, set this to 1.
+- **clone-node-max**: Number of replicas that can be started on a node.
+Set this to 1 (or use the default which is 1).

 The following script sets these properties.